#nonbinary original character

 It was one of those fall days that taunted you.
 Your toes froze in your socks as you pulled on your sweater and some boots.
 You lifted the collar of your shirt above your chin and trapped it there between your lips.
 The gesture soothed you as you tucked your chin to your chest and braced yourself against the wind that would inevitably hit you as you opened your door.

-The only room you couldn’t see was the laundry room tucked behind the kitchen with the door to the back.
+The only room you couldn’t see was the laundry room tucked behind the kitchen with the door out to the back.
 A place you hid when the walls felt too far away, no longer cradling you with their comfort.
-And when that didn’t work, you pulled down the stairs from the ceiling and crawled into the attic crawlspace, closing the hatch behind you so you could envelop yourself with the only truly dark place in your space.
+And when that didn’t work, you pulled down the stairs from the ceiling and crawled into the attic crawlspace, closing the hatch behind you so you could envelop yourself in the only truly dark place in your space.
 The only place where outside light could not reach.
 Where no one could accidentally catch a glimpse of you behind a curtain.
 A place where you could take a break from being perceived.

 But today was not a day to hide.
 Today was a day to be seen and work until you hit your limit.
 Early October meant planting winter wheat in large quantities, and with the chill this morning you worried Jackson had started too late this year, that the ground wouldn’t be moist enough.